Limine-Bootloader/limine-protocol/PROTOCOL.md

 };
 ```

-* `processor_id` - ACPI Processor UID as specified by the MADT (always 0 on non-ACPI systems)
+* `processor_id` - ACPI Processor UID as specified by the MADT (always 0 on non-ACPI systems).
-* `mpidr` - MPIDR of the processor as specified by the MADT or device tree
+* `mpidr` - MPIDR of the processor as specified by the MADT or device tree.
 * `goto_address` - An atomic write to this field causes the parked CPU to
 jump to the written address, on a 64KiB (or [Stack Size feature](#stack-size-feature) size) stack.
 A pointer to the
 `struct limine_mp_info` structure of the CPU is passed in `X0`.
 Other than